Robert L. Metcalf

 a fellow and president of the Entomological Society of America.

 He was a member of Environmental Protection Agency's Pesticide Advisory Panel.

 The National Center for Biotechnology Information called Metcalf "one of the leading entomologists of the 20th century".

-The National Academies Press called him the twentieth century most influential entomologist.
+The National Academies Press called him the twentieth century’s most influential entomologist.

 The University of Florida called him "a brilliant scientist and educator".